glejdis/Whole-Slide-MIL-for-Predicting-Axillary-Lymph-Node-Metastasis/README.md

 # BREAST CANCER DETECTION IN CORE-NEEDLE BIOPSIES WITH NEURAL NETWORKS

-This repo is the official implementation of my paper "Breast cancer detection in core-needle biopsies with neural networks".
+This repo is the official implementation of the paper "Breast Cancer Detection in Core-Needle Biopsies with Neural Networks".

 ## Abstract